parthpatil01/resume-builder/README.md

 ## Used In this project

-Tailwind
+* Tailwind
-React-Router-Dom
+* React-Router-Dom
-Material UI
+* Material UI
-Vanilla JS
+* Vanilla JS
-JSX
+* JSX
-React-Hooks
+* React-Hooks
-Jspdf converter
+* Jspdf converter
-React-icons
+* React-icons
-Images
+* Images
-Raw data
+* Raw data

 ## Pages

 ### Resume Templates (Home Page):
-Explore a selection of professionally designed resume templates.
+* Explore a selection of resume templates.
-Choose the template that best fits your style and career goals.
+* Choose the template that best fits your style and career goals.
 ### My Resumes (Saved Resumes):
-View and manage your saved resumes.
+* View and manage your saved resumes.
-Delete or modify existing resumes to keep your profile up-to-date.
+* Delete or modify existing resumes to keep your profile up-to-date.
 ### About Us:
-Learn more about the team behind GitHub Resume Builder.
-Discover our mission and vision for the platform